Biles returns to competition with a bronze medal and a smile

 Karsten Warholm of Norway found his “perfect” race and smashed his own world record in the 400-meter hurdles, finishing in 45.94 seconds to break the old mark by .76.

-One of the most anticipated races on the program more than lived up to the hype.
+One of the most anticipated races on the program ended with some wondering if they’d just watched the greatest Olympic races ever.

 “Sometimes in training, my coaches keep telling me this could be possible with the perfect race,” Warholm said of the prospect of breaking 46 seconds.
 “But it was hard to imagine it because it’s a big barrier, and it’s something you don’t even dream about.”